ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/ClangFormat.md

 pre-commit install
 ```

-Then, every time the `git commit` command is executed, any "bad formatted" **staged** files are detected and formatted by `pre-commit`, based on the clang-format configuration that has been specified.
+Following this, every time the `git commit` command is executed, any "bad formatted" **staged** files are detected and formatted by `pre-commit`, based on the clang-format configuration that has been specified.
 Moreover, the commit fails with a message that prompts the user to stage the files that were formatted by the package and make a new commit.
 In the case that all the staged files are formatted according to the specified style rules, the commit will succeed with an appropriate message.

 More information on the `pre-commit package` can be found [here](https://pre-commit.com/).